LucHermitte/mu-template/README.md

   * Thanks to [Tom Link's StakeHolders](http://www.vim.org/scripts/script.php?script_id=3326) plugin, µTemplate does now have tied placeholders (modifying one named placeholder modifies other placeholders with the same name).
 Not installing Stakeholders will not prevent you from using µTemplate.

 However, it misses the following features:
-  * Several snippets per template-file -- It's extremely unlikely that µtemplate will ever work this way.
+  * Several snippets per template-file -- It's extremely unlikely that µTemplate will ever work this way.
   * One key that does everything: expansion of snippets/previously typed keywords/dictionary/..., or jump to the next placeholder depending on the context.

 ## Shipped templates